Murder of Canny Ong: Kidnapping, rape and murder

-On 13 June 2003, the day before Canny Ong was due to return to USA by flight, she went out for a farewell dinner of steak and fried crabs with her family and close friends at Monde Restaurant, Bangsar Shopping Complex (BSC), Bangsar, Kuala Lumpur.
+On 13 June 2003, the day before Canny Ong was due to return to the United States, she went out for a farewell dinner of steak and fried crabs with her family and close friends at Monde Restaurant, Bangsar Shopping Complex (BSC), Bangsar, Kuala Lumpur.

-After the meal, seeing that her mother had become tired, Ong offered to drive her mother back home before she continue with the farewell party, Ong returned to their car in the basement to pick up a parking ticket while her mother and sister waited at the Autopay machine.
+After the meal, seeing that her mother had become tired, Ong offered to drive her mother back home before she continued with the farewell party, Ong returned to their car in the basement to pick up a parking ticket while her mother and sister waited by the Autopay machine.
 However, Ong never returned, for she was being abducted by Ahmad Najib bin Aris, who was then 27 years old.

 After waiting for 20 minutes, Ong's mother and sister became worried.
 Ong's sister made two calls to her handphone – the first was not answered while the second was converted to voicemail.
 Together, they both went to the car park and found their car - a purple Proton Tiara (WFN 6871 plate) - missing.
 After pleading with the security guards, the mother, the elder sister, Ong's friends, together with the security personnel, viewed the CCTV footages and saw Ong being abducted by an unidentified person (Ahmad Najib).
 More than an hour after the woman's abduction, a police report was made.

 On 14 June 2003, at 12.00 am, two plainsclothes policemen patrolling on a motorcycle found a Proton Tiara (Canny Ong's car) and upon approaching it, they saw Ahmad Najib and Canny Ong inside it near Kelana Jaya.
 Canny Ong was still alive at the time.
 One of the officers, Lance Corporal Subramaniam Ravichandran, showed his police ID and asked to see the duo's identification cards, which Ahmad Najib and his captive Ong had given upon the officer's request.
 Ravichandran asked the two to get out, but Ahmad Najib refused to, and even stopped Ong from getting out of the car.
 According to Ravichandran, the High Court heard in the trial of Ahmad Najib that Ong had made a series of strange hand gestures towards the officer (before Ahmad Najib noticed her), apparently trying to seek help from the officer, but he could not understand the gestures.
 Ahmad Najib then quickly drove off after he maintained his refusal to alight the car, and the policemen, who still held on to the IDs of Ong and her kidnapper, quickly fired shots at the car and attempted to give chase, but they lost sight of the car.
 The IDs later became the major clue to identifying the last person with Ong when police obtained the IDs and investigated the murder and rape case.